roseengineering/rfnanocli/README.md

 For the SAA2 nano, since its USB connection is always uncorrected its UI is unaffected.

+## Supported Nanovna Versions

+For the NanoVNA, only versions 0.7.1 and higher of the firmware are supported.

 ## Derivation of Calibration

 See the papers on Network Analyzer Error Models and Calibration Methods